 How a Lawyer Can Help With an Accommodation Request

 While you can certainly make the request directly to your employer, an employment attorney can help ensure the request is made correctly and in a way that protects your rights.
+An attorney can:- Help draft the written request to explain how the accommodations relate to the mental health condition

 - Advise on the necessary documentation or medical records to support the request